Established in the 1880’s and still providing excellent eye care and service to all our patients

-Ian Wallwork and Nick Wallwork (our two present optometrists) are the 4th and 5th generation of the family to serve our local eye care needs.
-Whether or not something is put in the tea in the Wallwork house we’re not sure!
-However, as well as the family continuing, so does the essential values and ethos of placing excellence and fairness at the core of our business for all our clients.
+Ian Wallwork and Nick Wallwork are the 4th and 5th generation of the Wallwork family to serve our local eye care needs.
+From February 2017 we began trading as a limited company when we joined up with two generations of the McGrail family.
+We are proud to continue with the essential values and ethos of placing excellence and fairness at the core of our business for all our clients.

 Douglas was always one for a quote and we still have one of his best hanging above reception and on our lens cloths:

 “YOU CAN’T BE OPTIMISTIC IF YOU’VE GOT MISTY OPTICS”